garris/BackstopJS/README.md

 ### Advanced Scenarios
 Scenrio properties are described throughout this document and processed sequentially in the following order...
 ```
-      label
+      label                    // Tag saved with your reference images
-      onBeforeScript
+      onBeforeScript           // Used to set up browser state e.g. cookies.
-      url
+      url                      // The url of your app state
-      readyEvent
+      readySelector            // Wait until this selector exists before continuing.
-      readySelector
+      readyEvent               // Wait until this string has been logged to the console.
-      delay
+      delay                    // Wait for x millisections
-      hideSelectors
+      hideSelectors            // Array of selectors set to visibility: hidden
-      removeSelectors
+      removeSelectors          // Array of selectors set to display: none
-      onReadyScript
+      onReadyScript            // After the above conditions are met -- use this script to modify UI state prior to screen shots e.g. hovers, clicks etc.
-      selectors
+      selectors                // Array of selectors to capture.
+Defaults to document if omitted.
+Use "viewport" to capture the viewport size.
+See Targeting elements in the next section for more info...
-      selectorExpansion
+      selectorExpansion        // See Targeting elements in the next section for more info...
-      misMatchThreshold
+      misMatchThreshold        // Around of change before a test is marked failed
-      requireSameDimensions
+      requireSameDimensions    // If set to true -- any change in selector size will trigger a test failure.
 ```

 ### Targeting elements

 BackstopJS makes it super easy to capture screenshots of your entire layout or just parts of your layout.
 This is defined in the your scenario.selectors array.
-Each element of your array accepts standard CSS notation.
-By default BackstopJS takes a screenshot of the first occurance of any selector found in your DOM.  e.g. If you have three `li` tags in your layout only the first will used.
+Elements are defined with standard CSS notation.
+By default BackstopJS takes a screenshot of the first occurrence of any selector found in your DOM.  e.g. If you have three `li` tags in your layout only the first will used.

 #### selectorExpansion
 If you want BackstopJS to find and take screenshots of _all_ matching selector instances then there is a handy switch for that.
 Set `selectorExpansion` to `true` like so...
 ```
 scenarios: [